popolin/react_auth/README.md

 # App Auth
 ## ReactNative + (geolocation, image/camera picker, validate.js and input format)

-Simple application with screens for authentication, registration, password recovery and reporting of misuse.
-Uses data from CRM (regional council of medicine) as the authentication name.
+Simple app with screens for authentication, registration, password recovery and reporting of ilegal using.
+It uses data from CRM (brazilian regional council of medicine) as the authentication name.
 The objective was to apply techniques and save a model for reuse and save time on new projects.

 ## Screens